scipy-conference/scipy_proceedings/papers/chad_fulton/chad_fulton.rst

 :math:`s_t` is the seasonal component of period :math:`m`, and :math:`\alpha, \beta, \gamma` are parameters of the model.
-When augmented with an error term with some given probability distribution (usually Gaussian), likelihood-based inference can be used to, for example, estimate the parameters.
+When augmented with an error term with some given probability distribution (usually Gaussian), likelihood-based inference can be used to estimate the parameters.
-In *statsmodels*, additive exponential smoothing models can be constructed using the :code:`statespace.ExponentialSmoothing` class. [#]_ The following code shows how to apply the additive Holt-Winters model above to model quarterly data on consumer prices:
+In ``statsmodels``, additive exponential smoothing models can be constructed using the :code:`statespace.ExponentialSmoothing` class. [#]_ The following code shows how to apply the additive Holt-Winters model above to model quarterly data on consumer prices: